- Previous Slide

-- To provide an aviation rescue service which is of intrinsic value to the community and based on effective practice and innovation; and
+2. Provide an aviation service which is of intrinsic value to the community and based on effective practice and innovation; and

 3. Integrated into Surf Life Saving coastal public safety and Western Australia’s emergency management strategy

 The Westpac Lifesaver Rescue Helicopters play a crucial role in coastal safety and identifying emergencies.
 One of the roles of these aerial patrols is to keep watch for sharks and other marine life.
 With the helicopters' manoeuvrability; good viewing options; ability to fly at varying heights and to hover over potential sightings, the shark spotting service is well equipped to protect beach goers.
 Both helicopters are fitted with GPS technology that can be used to pin point potential sightings; a public address / siren to alert swimmers; and the latest communication equipment to alert surf lifesavers on the beach, Water Police, the Department of Fisheries and relevant local government authorities.
 To see a great example of how the Westpac Lifesaver Rescue Helicopters detect sharks and warn beachgoers, check out this video of a Great White sighting as it swam towards a group of body boarders and swimmers.

 The helicopters are on stand-by to respond quickly to assist our lifesavers and lifeguards as required; as well as providing support to emergency services by conducting search and rescue both on water and land.

-For the 2014/15 season, the Westpac Lifesaver Rescue Helicopter Fremantle is on standby 365 days a year for emergency response and patrol, and will officially commence operations from 6 September to April 30; while the Westpac Lifesaver Rescue Helicopter Busselton will operate from 27 September 2014 to 30 April 2015; as well as providing coverage for Easter and other selected periods.
+For the 2015/16 season, the Westpac Lifesaver Rescue Helicopter Fremantle is on standby 365 days a year for emergency response and patrol, and will officially commence operations from 5th September to April 30; while the Westpac Lifesaver Rescue Helicopter Busselton will operate from 27 September 2015 to 30 April 2016.

 Help our helicopter service